 §5A-2-33.
 Financial accounting and reporting section; comptroller; powers and responsibilities.

-(1) Maintain financial records supporting the comprehensive annual financial report required under subsection (8) of this section, in accordance with generally accepted accounting principles;
+(1) Maintain financial records supporting the Comprehensive Annual Financial Report required under subdivision (8) of this subsection, in accordance with generally accepted accounting principles;

 (2) Maintain the official chart of accounts of the state;